truera/trulens/docs/trulens/contributing/techdebt.md

 # 💣 Tech Debt

-This is a (likely incomplete) list of hacks present in the trulens_eval library.
+This is a (likely incomplete) list of hacks present in the trulens library.
 They are likely a source of debugging problems so ideally they can be addressed/removed in time.
 This document is to serve as a warning in the meantime and a resource for hard-to-debug issues when they arise.